A World to End (preview)

 Sergei looked down the tunnel, then pointed to the sheet in our hands.
 It was glowing slightly, and the words on it were slowly becoming indecipherable.

 “The potion is expiring,” he replied.
 “Memorize this.
-It exactly how to defeat this boss.
+It tells you exactly how to defeat this boss.
 If we do it any other way, we simply reset the world and have to try again.”

 “You didn’t let us know this earlier?”
-Valentine accused.
+Valentine spat in exasperation.

 “Then telling us what happens if we do it wrong?”

 I looked down at the page.
-It was gibberish.
-I knew what to do.
+It was now gibberish, the blue-purple haze had faded, but I knew what to do.
 I had memorized it.
 I looked over at Valentine.
 She was no longer shaking.
 She dropped the papers.
-Hers were gibberish as well.
+Hers were probably gibberish as well.
 We both looked at Sergei.
 He tapped a few invisible buttons and his table and desk vanished.
-The potion bottles had long since vanished, and the pages we had dropped were slowly fading out of existence.
+The potion bottles had long since vanished, and the pages we had dropped were slowly fading out of existence as well.

 We both nodded.

-I flexed.
-“I’m not the brightest, but we don’t need more?”
+A slight note of levity sparked up inside me.
+I bounced on the balls of my feet and flexed.
+“I’m not the brightest, but we don’t need more people?”

 “Ah, c’mon, big guy!”
 Valentine teased.
 “I think we’re fine.”